-In step 9(a) of the AWS documentation, while uploading the zip file, make sure to name the handler as below depending on the AWS Greengrass sample you are using:
+In step 9(a) of the AWS documentation, while uploading the zip file, make sure to name the handler to one of the following, depending on the AWS Greengrass sample you are using:

-Follow steps 1-8 in Configure the Lambda Function of the AWS documentation.
+Follow steps 1-8 in Configure the Lambda Function for AWS IoT Greengrass in the AWS documentation.

 - <DATA_DIR>/input.webm to be specified by user.
 Holds both input and